ArakliotisStelios/nxtlvl-challenge/README.md

 The interesting part began on implementing the timeline.
 My first approach ( that I rejected later on but still have in comments inside the repo) was to create a draggable “needle” point on top of a static width thumbnail timeline.
 I had to use an external slider library and it would not work quite well on a big set of pictures .
 That’s why I concluded the current solution with a horizontal scrollable timeline that can show the position of the latest click and forward the video correspondingly.

 Here I would like to state that the figma wireframe intentionally was vague but also not symmetrical on some points with no behavioral explanation.

 In a real work situation as I already have done multiple times, I would pair with the designer/ stakeholder, discuss their vision and try to structure a user-friendly solution but also stable from an engineering perspective.

 After continuing with the video implementation,I finished the timing jump functionality and I had properly configured the fetching data mechanism.

+**Disclaimer**: I used sample pictures and a video that don't make sense, only to shocase the functionality.

 I won't dive into the explanation of structuring the data models since I think it is straightforward.